brajeshwar/brajeshwar.github.io/_posts/2015/2015-03-30-setup-dropbox-to-manage-your-screenshots-on-mac-os-x.md

----
-layout: post
-title: Setup Dropbox to manage your screenshots on Mac OS X
+# Setup Dropbox to manage your screenshots on Mac OS X
----

 There are quite a lot of Screenshot management apps for Mac OS X. I like most of them but I also like <a href="https://db.tt/Ko3m4LDu" title="Dropbox">Dropbox</a> a lot.
 With the Screenshot management feature from Dropbox, you can now do away with all those Screenshot apps and use the tool you already have.